Austria victim theory: Left-wing opposition

 Domestic opposition to the ideology represented by Waldheim arose from the circles of liberal-left intellectuals, far from the political power of the influential mass media.
-During the latter decades of the 20th century the left movement mobilised.
-In 1992 they called out more than 300 thousand people to demonstrate against Jörg Haider.
+During the latter decades of the 20th century, the left movement mobilized.
+In 1992, they called out more than 300,000 people to demonstrate against Jörg Haider.
 Scandals around Waldheim and Haider ended with the victory of the liberal-left school and a full revision of the former ideological guidelines.
-Authors of the generation of 1990s investigated the evolution of old prejudices and stereotypes (first of all anti-Semitism), disputed the role of the Resistance in the history of the country and analysed the immoral, in their opinion, evasion by Austrian politicians by not admitting the responsibility of the nation.
-Attention of the researchers switched from the acts of individual Austrian politicians to previous campaigns against Gypsies and homosexuals.
-Critics of this school (Gabriele Matzner-Holzer, Rudolf Burger and others) noticed that the left-wing authors tended to judge people of the past, using the moral norms existing at the end of the 20th century, and have not tried to clearly ascertain if it ever was really possible to repent in such a criminal society (Tätergesellschaft) steeped in Nazism as the Austria of the 1940s.
+Authors of the generation of 1990s investigated the evolution of old prejudices and stereotypes (first of all anti-Semitism), disputed the role of the Resistance in the history of the country and analyzed the immoral, in their opinion, evasion by Austrian politicians by not admitting the responsibility of the nation.
+Attention of the researchers switched from the acts of individual Austrian politicians to previous campaigns against Roma and homosexuals.
+Critics of this school (Gabriele Matzner-Holzer, Rudolf Burger and others) stated that the left-wing authors tended to judge people of the past, using the moral norms existing at the end of the 20th century, and have not tried to clearly ascertain if it ever was really possible to repent in such a criminal society (Tätergesellschaft) steeped in Nazism as the Austria of the 1940s.

 In the 1980s, the topic of Nazi crimes started getting covered regularly on television.
-Victims of Nazism who survived to the 1980s and who were previously afraid of speaking out, started to regularly appear on the screen both as witnesses of the past and as heroes of documentaries.
-In 1988 the memorial against wars and fascism (Mahnmal gegen Krieg und Faschismus) was opened under the walls of "Albertina"; in 1995 a public exhibition about the Wehrmacht (Wehrmachtsausstellung) became the event of the year and started a discussion of the previously untouchable topic of the almost half a million Austrians who fought on Hitler's side.
+Victims of Nazism who survived to the 1980s and who were previously afraid of speaking out, started to appear regularly on the screen both as witnesses of the past and as heroes in documentaries.
+In 1988 the memorial against wars and fascism (Mahnmal gegen Krieg und Faschismus) was opened under the walls of the Albertina in Vienna; in 1995 a public exhibition about the Wehrmacht (Wehrmachtsausstellung) became the event of the year and started a discussion of the previously untouchable topic of the almost half a million Austrians who fought on Hitler's side.
 A change of social sentiment resulted from the Austrian media turnaround: admission of the criminal past replaced the previous denial.
-At the beginning of the 1990s collective responsibility was admitted by only a small circle of intellectuals, politicians and left-wing youth; by the mid-2000s the majority of Austrians had gradually joined them.
+At the beginning of the 1990s collective responsibility was admitted by only a small circle of intellectuals, politicians and left-wing youth; by the mid-2000s a majority of Austrians had gradually joined them.